AmpersandTarski/RAP/docs/deployment.md

     ```.bash
     minikube start
     ```
+    Keep in mind Minikube has to be started again everytime your machine is restarted.
 5. In the commandline run the following commands.
 This will create a namespace on kubernetes for Argocd and installs argocd to the cluster.
     ```.bash
     kubectl create namespace argocd